di-sukharev/design-patterns/behavioral/README.md

 ## Observer

-Objects subscribe on events of each other.
-Subscriber gets notified by Publisher if event occurs.
+Objects (Subscribers) subscribe on events of one object (Publisher).
+Subscribers are notified by Publisher if it state changes.

 ## State

-Object behave differently dependent on current state.
+Object behave differently depending on current state.
 Abstract point of view stays the same, state changes internal behaviours.

 ## Strategy

 Client use different algorithms in runtime dependent on current strategy.
-Separates algorithms into one interface, so abstract point of view stays the same.
+Separates algorithm into steps, strategies combine the steps in different order or override some steps.
+Abstract point of view stays the same, strategies can be swapped at runtime.

 ## Template method